abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 As we go through our day, there's a constant, ongoing flow of change.
 Pay attention to that.
-Whether doing chores, engaging with people, sitting in formal meditation—be attentive, without forcing the mind in any way.
+Whether doing chores, engaging with people, sitting in formal meditation---be attentive, without forcing the mind in any way.
 This is how we can strengthen our place of refuge, the quality of clear knowing.